segment-boneyard/nightmare/Readme.md

 	.size(scaleFactor, offsetFactor)
 ```

 This simplifies creating extensions and lets IDEs with autocomplete pick up the API automatically.
 Arguments don't need to be specially handled to support done() -- simply return a promise.
+The chain() method will pickup all functions associated with the prototype and make them chainable so you don't have to.

 Nightmare can be subclassed too!